Thor's not just handsome, he's dreamy, according to Skye and May.

 Jonathan[describes the device, using terms involving sucking and a storage bag] O'Malley: So you created a vacuum cleaner.
 Jonathan: It's not a vacuum cleaner.
 Captain:[enters scene] Have you finished briefing Benson and O'Malley on the vacuum cleaner?

 In Stargate SG-1, Senator Robert Kinsey tries to smugly comment on Thor's presence and refers to him as "Commander," only for Thor to restate that he is Supreme Commander of the Asgard Fleet.
 Kinsey does it again when he meets Bra'tac, referring to him as "mister," whereupon SG1 explains that it is Master Bra'tac.

 It is a cellular peptide cake...with mint frosting.

 In an example from one of Star Trek: Deep Space Nine's Ferengi episodes, the good guy Ferengi repeatedly have to correct people who refer to "Grand Nagus Brunt" by insisting that they call him "Acting Grand Nagus Brunt".

-In Supernatural, Samuel Winchester is insistent that his name is Sam not Sammy, but has trouble convincing his older brother.
+Supernatural: Samuel Winchester is insistent that his name is "Sam", not "Sammy", but has trouble convincing his older brother of this.

 Scott and Jackson are CO-captains of the lacrosse team.